 PPI's are very specific in where they work in the body and are only active in a very specific place, the acid secreting portion of a cell called the parietal cell.
 Since PPI drugs only work on the acid secreting cell they have generally a good safety profile.
 PPI drugs are known as prodrugs because they are not active in the bloodstream.
 PPI's only become active when they pass into the acid secreting portion of the parietal cell (the cells in the stomach that make acid).
-It’s important to discuss this with your physician and medical care team.
+This is important because, we get this question a lot.

 Tran A, Rey E, Pons G, Pariente-Khayat A, d'Athis P, Sallerin V, Dupont C. Pharmacokinetic-pharmacodynamic study of oral lansoprazole in children.
 Clinical Pharmacology and Therapeutics.
 2002;71: 359-367.